Prelog Chow groups of self-products of degenerations of cubic threefolds: The product family

+\begin{proof} The specialisation map is given as follows: the cycles in the statement of the Proposition give relative cycles in the family with central fibre removed; to get the specialisation for each of those cycles, we take its closure and intersect it with the central fibre.

-The statement that these arise as specializations as claimed is clear for the first four cycles.
-That $Z_{\Delta}$ is the specialization of the diagonal can be seen as follows.
+Consider the cycle $(point) \times V$.
+Specialising the point to a point in $L\simeq \P^3$ away from $S$, gives the image of $Z_{03}$; for the numbering of the components it is helpful to look back at Figure \ref{ProductConfiguration}.
+For $Z_{30}$, $Z_{12}$, $Z_{21}$ the argument is then similar.
+That $Z_{\Delta}$ is the specialisation of the diagonal can be seen as follows.
 The class

 is the class of the diagonal on $Y_4=Q\times Q$ whereas

 is the class of the diagonal on $L_C\times L_C$: indeed, $h^3 + h^2H + hH^2 + H^3$ is the class of $\Delta_{\P^3}$ on $\P^3\times \P^3$, and $L_C\times L_C$ is obtained from $\P^3\times \P^3$ by first blowing up $C\times \P^3$ and then $L_C\times C$.
 The diagonal intersects $C\times \P^3$ in $\Delta_C\subset C\times C$, and hence as schemes